caiyuanhao1998/MST/README.md

 ![ntire](/figure/ntire.png)

 #### News
+- **2022.07.04 :** Our paper [CST](https://arxiv.org/abs/2203.04845) has been accepted by ECCV 2022, code and models are coming soon. :rocket:
-- **2022.06.14 :** Code and models have been released.
+- **2022.06.14 :** Code and models of [MST](https://arxiv.org/abs/2111.07910) and [MST++](https://arxiv.org/abs/2111.07910) have been released.
 This repo supports 11 learning-based methods to serve as a baseline and toolbox for Spectral Compressive Imaging.
 The model zoo will be enlarged. 🔥
 - **2022.05.20 :** Our work [DAUHST](https://arxiv.org/abs/2205.10102) is on arxiv.
 Code and models are coming soon. :dizzy:
 - **2022.04.02 :** Further work [MST++](https://github.com/caiyuanhao1998/MST-plus-plus/) has won the NTIRE 2022 Spectral Reconstruction Challenge. :trophy:
 - **2022.03.09 :** Our work [CST](https://arxiv.org/abs/2203.04845) is on arxiv.
 Code and models are coming soon. :dizzy:
-- **2022.03.02 :** Our paper has been accepted by CVPR 2022, code and models are coming soon. :rocket:
+- **2022.03.02 :** Our paper MST has been accepted by CVPR 2022, code and models are coming soon. :rocket:

 |            *Scene 2*             |             *Scene 3*             |             *Scene 4*             |             *Scene 7*             |
 | :------------------------------: | :-------------------------------: | :-------------------------------: | :-------------------------------: |